landing-ai/landingai-python/examples/capture-service/README.md

 ### Prerequisites

-Before starting, install the Landing AI Python library.
+Before starting, install the LandingAI Python library.
 For more information, see the top-level `README.md`.

 ## Run the Example Source and Inference Model